In brief

 Yellowing and Tackiness

-Two of the most common finish failures are yellowing over time and permanent tackiness.
+Two of the most common finish failures are yellowing over time and long-lasting tackiness.
 Both are usually preventable.

 Yellowing tends to happen with oil-based finishes, UV exposure on some water-based products, or coats that were too thick.
 If a piece will sit in direct light, test the finish under similar conditions before committing.